-Following a thorough, months-long search, led by Storbeck/Pimentel and Associates, in addition to feedback the School received through parent, faculty, and staff listening sessions as well as a survey, Pingry is pleased to announce that Gilberto Olvera will assume the role of Director of Diversity and Inclusion, beginning July 1.
+Following a thorough, months-long search, led by Storbeck/Pimentel and Associates, in addition to feedback the School received through parent, faculty, and staff listening sessions as well as a survey, Pingry is pleased to announce that Gilberto Olvera will assume the role of Director of Diversity, Equity and Inclusion (DEI), beginning July 1.

 Mr. Olvera was one of three finalists brought to the Basking Ridge and Short Hills Campuses, and was selected from an exceptional candidate pool, including leaders in higher education, secondary schools, lower schools, and corporate and non-profit organizations.
 With more than 17 years of experience in independent schools, he has spent the last five years as Head of the Upper School and, since last summer, Director of Diversity, Equity, and Inclusion at Chapin School Princeton.
 In this capacity, he developed curricular connections to D&I work in keeping with Chapin's mission and philosophy, and led professional development as well as community outreach initiatives and workshops for parents.
 Since 2018, he has also served as Chapin's Director of Secondary School Guidance.

 Prior to Chapin, Mr. Olvera served for eight years at Princeton Day School as a Middle School science teacher and member of the school's Community and Multicultural Development Team.
 In this role, he directed and implemented student, parent, and faculty programming on diversity issues, including in-service faculty training, and founded a Middle School Students of Color Affinity Group.
 He was also founder and faculty advisor to the Upper School Black and Latino Student Union, whose work was honored with a Certificate of Achievement from the Princeton University Prize in Race Relations.
 A science teacher at heart, he began his career at The Phelps School and The Chapin School, where he taught, advised, and coached Middle and Upper School students.